sundeepbassi/The-Wellbeing-Retreat/README.md

 I had to adjust the bottom height of right about heading class because it was out of alignment with the left side heading class.

-The right about heading bottom right was increased to 150px to help it sit better with the left hand side.
+The right about heading bottom right was increased to 150px to help it sit better with the left hand si